 Improves mental function – Some studies show that moderate alcohol consumption can boost brainpower, especially for older women.
 Researchers even concluded that those who are between seventy and eighty-one who get a serving of ethanol daily through wine have higher scores on mental function exams than those who do not drink at all.
 They even estimated that those who drink moderately have a 23% reduced risk of suffering from cognitive decline than non-drinkers.

 Helps prevent various diseases – White wine is also rich in antioxidants, making it effective in protecting your body and health against various ailments.
 In fact, drinking white wine regularly can help you prevent breast cancer and lung disease.
 In a study conducted in 2002, researchers concluded that moderate consumption of white wine can boost lung health.
+Infection is not curable and persists for life.
+The infection has the potential to cause an outbreak at any time, although testing centers vary in terms of the number and severity of outbreaks.
+Antiviral medications can shorten the severity and duration of an outbreak.
 The drink also protects your cells against breast cancer.

 Minimize hangovers – Congeners refer to chemical byproducts of alcohol fermentation.
 They trigger hangovers.
 These chemical byproducts are also responsible for the aroma, color, and taste of alcoholic drinks.
 White wine has low congener levels.
 The reason is that the chemical’s concentration is usually higher in darker drinks.
 With its low congener level, you can expect to enjoy a glass or two of white wine without worrying about headaches, irritability, or nausea caused by a hangover later on.